apache/ignite-3/modules/platforms/cpp/DEVNOTES.md

 Following are the project-specific options:

 * USE_LOCAL_DEPS={ON|OFF} - OFF by default.
-Indicates that build system will use locally installed dependencies. libraries and will try to download dependencies only if it will not be found locally.
+Indicates that build system will use locally installed dependencies.
 * ENABLE_CLIENT={ON|OFF} - ON by default.
 Indicates whether the C++ client should be built.
 * ENABLE_ODBC={ON|OFF} - OFF by default.
 Indicates whether the ODBC driver should be built.
 * ENABLE_TESTS={ON|OFF} - OFF by default.
 Indicates whether the tests for the selected components should be built.